2222-02-09

 Free UAT Checklist Download

 To help you out, we’ve set up a UAT testing template that you can download.
-This covers everything from preparing your team, the test environment, to test execution and evaluation.
+This covers everything from preparing your team, the test and separate testing environment itself, to writing test cases, execution and evaluation.
 Feel free to grab a copy to help you out with your UAT testing efforts.

 Because it’s so easy to use, your users will be eager to share problems, and even suggestions.
 Canva’s design community started sending double the amount of feedback once Usersnap was added to their product.
 This meant Canva had way more insights to improve its features and UX.